mozilla/application-services/docs/howtos/testing-a-rust-component.md

 Ideally some or all of this would be automated and run in CI, but we have not yet invested in such automation.

-## Test Coverage

-We currently have code coverage reporting on Github using [codecov](https://github.com/mozilla/application-services/blob/main/codecov.yml).
-However, our code coverage does not tell us how much more coverage is caused by our consumers' tests.

 ## Ideas for Improvement

 * ASan, Memsan, and maybe other sanitizer checks, especially around the points where we cross FFI boundaries.